-Credit management is the process in which a business handles extending credit to potential clients, including verifying their ability to pay, setting payment terms, and collecting late payments.
-Since business-to-business transactions usually involve receiving payment after delivery of a product or service, credit management processes are of vital importance in ensuring the continued viability of the business.
+Credit management is the process in which a business handles extending credit to potential clients, including verifying their ability to pay, setting net terms, and collecting late payments.
+Since business-to-business transactions usually involve receiving payment after delivery of a product or service, credit risk management processes are of vital importance in ensuring the continued viability of the business.

 A credit manager or credit management team must balance absorbing the risks of a client paying late or defaulting in payment, against being selective of sales transactions.
 They may also be involved in planning cash flow and debt costs, including the costs of collecting or writing off bad debt and decision-making about accounts in default.